 First stop: Terwilliger Hot Springs

-Terwilliger Hot Springs (also known as Cougar Hot Springs) will be your first stop of the day, located approximately 3.5 hours northwest of Crater Lake.
+Terwilliger Hot Springs (also known as Cougar Hot Springs, pictured above) will be your first stop of the day, located approximately 3.5 hours northwest of Crater Lake.
 If you’re not a natural hot spring fan then feel free to skip this stop and head straight to the coast.
 To get to the hot springs you will need to hike an easy 0.25 mile trail to the natural pools.
 There is a $7 entrance fee per person and keep in mind that the hot springs are clothing optional.
 Tip: the upper pool is the warmest but I would recommend trying them all!
 Please read up on hot spring etiquette before going.

 Second stop: tacos!!

-Third stop: Cape Kiwanda
+Fourth stop: Cape Kiwanda

 Now it’s time to head to the coast!
 Pacific City (home to Cape Kiwanda) will be your final destination for the day, though feel free to stop at any points of interest along the drive.
 If you arrive by sunset then I would recommend stopping by Pacific City Beach and watching the sun go down over the ocean… so magical!